starsite/FileMaker-Swift/README.md

 # Find Request (function)
-Note the difference in payload when building an "or" request vs. an "and" request.
-You can set your payload from a `UITextField`, or hardcode a query (like this).
-Then pass the payload as a parameter.
+Note the difference in payload between an "or" request vs. an "and" request.
+You can set your payload from the UI, or hardcode a query (like this).
+Then pass your payload as a parameter.

 ```swift
 // returns -> ([records], error code)